terraref/computing-pipeline/meeting-notes/2015-11-20_computational_pipeline.md

 * ED: should spread 15 PacBiom through diversity of germplam + more coverage on more likely to be commercial lines

-Need to figure out data flows for the entire project
+### Define data flows for the entire project

-* **Victor**: makes sense to analyze data at same place it is generated.
+* makes sense to analyze data at same place it is generated.
 Then deposit both raw data and derived products in common repository.
-* **Chris Fields**: browsing and visualization
+* compute, browsing, visualization should be done where data is
+* a core standardized pipeline would be of value to individual teams

+### Define Collaborations among teams (with germplasm, informatics, cyberinfrastrucutre)

-* What can teams collaborate on?
+What can teams collaborate on?
-  * TODO Survey to be coordinated by Rob, Rachel, and David
  * what people are required to do according to milestones, and what are the overlaps?
  * how can the reference team help? to what degree are teams interested in using a centralized pipeline, and in sharing data at different points in the pipeline?

+* **TODO** Survey of teams to be coordinated by Rob, Rachel, and David